 My name is Allison Spreadborough.
 I’m a native of Northern California and currently reside in Sacramento.
 For as long as I can remember I’ve been drawing and creating art.
-I primarily paint landscapes and botanicals using watercolor on cotton paper.
+I primarily paint landscapes using watercolor on cotton paper.

 In my mid-thirties, I started hiking and traveling in the Sierra Nevada Mountains and National Parks.
 I brought along nature journals to capture the natural beauty, then I progressed to painting larger watercolors outdoors.
 I especially love painting in the Sierras because they reveal an abundant source of imagery and wonder.
 In fact, the beauty of the Sierras inspired me to backpack the Tahoe Rim Trail twice, along with most of the John Muir Trail, and to hike all of the Yosemite High Sierra Camps.